-Vestibular rehabilitation is a special exercisebased therapy developed for supporting medical treatment and intended to symptomatically treat vertigo when vestibular compensation is insufficient.11 Diagnostic tests alone are not always sufficient to determine the treatment.
-The patient's general health status, individual characteristics, and functional status are also important in determining the treatment methods.
-A situation that triggers attacks can be regarded as challenging by the individual and can result in social isolation.12 Monzani et al. reported that patients, especially women, suffering from vertigo exhibit significant phobic anxiety and depressive mental states, and that this fear of vertigo is closely associated with the perception of disability.13 Therefore, the evaluation of patients' own perspectives toward their disability and restrictions plays an important role in treatment planning.
-This can be done using scales that evaluate body functions and participation in activities together in the field of vestibular rehabilitation.12
+Vestibular rehabilitation is a special exercisebased therapy developed for the purpose of supporting medical treatment and intended to treat vertigo symptomatically when vestibular compensation is insufficient.11 Diagnostic tests alone are not always sufficient to determine treatment.
+The patient's general health status, individual characteristics, and functional status are also important in determining treatment methods.
+A situation that triggers attacks can be regarded as challenging by the individual and can result in social isolation.
+12 Monzani et al. reported that patients, and especially women, suffering from vertigo exhibit significant phobic anxiety and depressive mental states, and that this fear of vertigo is closely associated with the perception of disability.13 The evaluation of patients' own perspectives toward their disability and restrictions therefore plays an important role in treatment planning.
+This can be done by using scales that evaluate body functions and participation in activities together in the field of vestibular rehabilitation.12

 Patients with BPPV in this study registered significantly low VAP scores.
 BPPV is the most common cause of peripheral vertigo and results in short-term, transient vertigo triggered by head movements, which is typically associated with otolith displacement in the semicircular canals.
-It generally resolves with appropriate repositioning maneuvers in a single clinical visit, although some risk factors cause recurrent or persistent BPPV.
-14,15 In agreement with the previous literature, the most common vestibular disorder in this study was also BPPV, representing 25% of all cases.
-Hypertension and diabetes have been reported to be associated with recurrent BPPV, and the presence of both diseases represents a risk in terms of residual disease.
+It generally resolves with appropriate repositioning maneuvers in a single clinical visit, although a number of risk factors have been shown to cause recurrent or persistent BPPV.
+14,15 In agreement with the previous literature, the most common vestibular disorder in the present study was also BPPV, representing 25% of all cases.
+Hypertension and diabetes have been reported to be associated with recurrent BPPV, the presence of both diseases representing a risk in terms of residual disease.
 Obesity has also been reported to exhibit an adverse effect on residual disease improvement.15 Lower VAP scores being determined in patients diagnosed with BPPV in the present study supports the idea that the disease can be treated effectively, sufficiently, and rapidly in patients without comorbidities with the repositioning maneuvers applied and that these patients experience less restriction in activity and participation.

-VAP scores were significantly higher in this study in patients diagnosed with vestibular neuritis, a widespread cause of peripheral vertigo.
-Vestibular neuritis generally emerges following viral upper respiratory tract infection and is thought to result from the inflammation of the vestibular component of the eighth cranial nerve.
-It can persist for a few days or for weeks.
-16 The symptoms worsen during activity and affect the course of daily life.17 Permanent, longterm disability can develop in patients' daily activities.
-18 In addition to symptomatic treatment, patients with vascular neuritis may require vestibular rehabilitation to increase their tolerance of vertigo and body stability.17 The higher VAP scores in patients with vestibular neuritis in this study confirm the need for vestibular rehabilitation in these patients due to the condition restricting their activities and participation.
+VAP scores were significantly higher in this study in the patients diagnosed with vestibular neuritis, one widespread cause of peripheral vertigo.
+Vestibular neuritis generally emerges following viral upper respiratory tract infection and is thought to result from inflammation of the vestibular component of the eighth cranial nerve.
+It can persist for a few days, or for weeks.
+16 The symptoms worsen during activity and affect the course of daily life.17 Permanent, long-term disability can develop in patients' daily activities.
+18 In addition to symptomatic treatment, patients with vestibular neuritis may require vestibular rehabilitation to increase their tolerance of vertigo and body stability.17 The higher VAP scores in patients with vestibular neuritis in this study confirm the need for vestibular rehabilitation in these patients due to the condition restricting their activities and participation.

 The VAP questionnaire can be applied as a valid and reliable scale for evaluations performed before and after vestibular rehabilitation aimed at improving limitations in the daily activities of living and participation among patients with vestibular disorder and in monitoring responses to treatment.
-To the best of our knowledge, this is the first study to evaluate the VAP scores in terms of vestibular diagnoses.
-Important limitations of this study include its retrospective nature and the lack of sufficient patient numbers in the diagnostic subgroups.
-We recommend that similar studies be conducted with larger patient groups.
+To the best of our knowledge, this is the first study to evaluate VAP scores in terms of vestibular diagnoses.
+Important limitations of this study include its retrospective nature and the lack of sufficient patient numbers in the diagnostic sub-groups.
+We recommend that similar studies be performed with larger patient groups.